Napa County and Napa Sanitation District are working to bring recycled water to the MST area.

 What's the timeline?

-You have until Spring 2013 to decide whether or not to participate in the recycled water project.
+You have until Fall 2013 to decide whether or not to participate in the recycled water project.
 At that time, the County will consider contractor bids, confirmed property owner commitments, and State and federal funding opportunities and will make a final decision on proceeding with the project.
 Again, participation in this project is strictly voluntary.